Skip to content

 When troubleshooting or repairing a Neato Botvac D3, D3 Pro, D4, D5, or D7, it may be necessary to install new firmware on the robot.
 The firmware is generally no longer obtainable through the Neato app, even though the app may suggest that an update is available.
 Resetting your robot may revert it to outdated firmware.

-Unfortunately, some of the official firmware images can no longer be installed as-is due to expired certificates.
+Unfortunately, the official firmware images can no longer be installed directly due to expired certificates.
 This document provides information on how to bypass this limitation.
 There are many links to repackaged versions of the firmware images with different expiration dates available online, but generally those are expired now as well.

 I created this document to share what I learned while exploring the options to update my Botvac D7 Connected to the 4.5.3_189 firmware after a factory reset reverted it to 4.2.0_102.
 I found that the app could not update the firmware and all of the firmware images shared on forums had expired certificates.
 I hope this document will help others in the same situation.